-Humanists for a Better World (H4BW) provides a network for UK humanists who’d like to share information and take individual and/or collective action on international ethical and sustainability issues such as peace and international co-operation, global justice, climate change and the environment.
-The NASA photograph above illustrates one of the many connections between these issues, in this case the correlation between energy use and wealth, and our logo (on the left, designed by Alex Dean of Schopt) symbolises that the planet and its future is in our (human) hands.
+Humanists for a Better World provides a network for UK humanists who’d like to share information and take individual and/or collective action on international ethical and sustainability issues such as peace and international co-operation, global justice, climate change and the environment.

 - For current events, actions and campaigns, see our News, Events and Actions.

-- For accounts of events and campaigns H4BW has supported or attended since we began see Campaign Updates.
+- For accounts of events and campaigns Humanists for a Better World has supported or attended since we began see Campaign Updates.

 - For further information on many of the issues that concern humanists see Useful Information.

 - See our Links for some useful links for campaigners.

 “The oceans are already rising.
 Either we sink, separately, or swim, together.”
 (Professor Colin Blakemore, patron of Humanists UK and of Humanists for a Better World)

 “Peace is one of the fundamental criteria for the long term survival of the human species and should be a concern of all humanists.”
 (International Humanist and Ethical Union)

 “The threat of climate change is the biggest potential danger we face, and we seem to have no idea either how important it is or how to stop doing the things that are causing it.”
 (Humanists UK patron Philip Pullman ‘If I were Prime Minister’ in The Independent, 31 January 2015)